redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/development/devfile.md

 ### Overview

-We implement the latest [Devfile 2.2.0 reference](https://devfile.io/docs/devfile/2.2.0/user-guide/api-reference/) in `odo`.
+We use the latest [Devfile 2.2.0 reference](https://devfile.io/docs/devfile/2.2.0/user-guide/api-reference/) in `odo`.

 Below are `odo`-specific examples regarding the Devfile reference.
 Everything we have listed below is implemented in the current version of `odo`.